Robert Mouzillat: Pablo Picasso at La Californie

-Stereographic Photographs of Pablo Picasso by Robert Mouzillat at The Holburne Museum, Bath, UK
+Stereographic Photographs of Pablo Picasso at the Holburne Museum

-From 22 February 2014 to 1 June 2014 The Holburne Museum in Bath, UK will present a 3D show of a selection of the collection of Picasso images.
+From 22 February 2014 to 1 June 2014 The Holburne Museum in Bath, UK will present a 3D show of a selection of the collection of Mouzillat's Picasso images.
 Visitors will be required to wear 3D glasses to see the images on special 3D screens.
 Brian May, Chairman of the London Stereoscopic Company, prepared many of the images for the book to accompany the show.
 The images can be viewed with the 'Owl' viewer developed by May for his various publications.
 John Richardson, Picasso's official biographer, provided an introduction to the show and is pictured in many of the images.

 Arnold Palmer

 The exceptionally high quality of the images he was producing led to an approach by Paris-Match to publish images of the Arnold Palmer golf swing in conjunction with an article "Improve your golf with Arnold Palmer".
 The Collection includes a series of moving images that have never been published.